-2. CHOOSE AN APPRENTICESHIP STANDARD
+CHOOSE AN APPRENTICESHIP STANDARD

 Employers need to choose an Apprenticeship Standard that is a good match for the job role that their apprentice will be working in.
-Apprentices to need to have daily access to jobs and activities in the workplace that closely align to the Skills criteria set out in their chosen Standard.
-Truro & Penwith College can support with this process.
-Your Business Partnership Consultant will help you identify a Standard that works for your apprentice and your business.
+Apprentices need to have daily access to jobs and activities in the workplace that closely align to the Skills criteria set out in their chosen Standard.